OnroerendErfgoed/skosprovider_sqlalchemy/docs/index.rst

 Welcome to Skosprovider_sqlalchemy's documentation!
 ===================================================

-This library offers an implementation of the Skosprovider interface that uses a SQLALchemy backend.
-While a Skosprovider is a read-only interface, the underlying SQLAlchemy domain model is fully writeable.
+This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface that uses a SQLALchemy_ backend.
+While a :class:`VocabularyProvider <skosprovider.providers.VocabularyProvider>` is a read-only interface, the underlying SQLAlchemy_ domain model is fully writeable.

 Contents: